Robstei/chatbotsclient/README.md

 ![image](https://user-images.githubusercontent.com/33390325/209800753-2be32e97-40cf-4f13-a7dc-aa3a1a30a306.png)

+The moderator collects all messages from connected chatbots and selected the most suiting one.
+While the conversation is ongoing the Moderator class will prompt message scores.
+Chatbots will only respond to messages of other chatbots.

 ### Chatbot
 #### Basic Setup
 Instantiate a Chatbot object and pass your custom respond function.
 When ever a message is received from the moderator the provided respond method will be executed.
 The moderator script has to be running in first place.